Alan Brinkley: Career

-Brinkley's scholarship has focused mainly on the period of the Great Depression and World War II.
+Brinkley's scholarship focused mainly on the period of the Great Depression and World War II.
 Among his books are Voices of Protest: Huey Long, Father Coughlin, and the Great Depression (1983), which won the National Book Award.
-He argued that the two demagogues were not proto-fascists, but represented genuine popular anxieties rooted in the American experience of the Great Depression.
-He wrote The End of Reform: New Deal Liberalism in Recession and War (1995); Liberalism and its Discontents (1998); and The Publisher: Henry Luce and His American Century (2010), which won the Ambassador Book Prize and the Sperber Prize, as well as being a Pulitzer Prize finalist.
-He is the author of two short biographies: Franklin D. Roosevelt (2009) and John F. Kennedy (2012).
+Here he argued that the two demagogues were not proto-fascists, but represented genuine popular anxieties rooted in the American experience of the Great Depression.
+He also wrote The End of Reform: New Deal Liberalism in Recession and War (1995); Liberalism and its Discontents (1998); and The Publisher: Henry Luce and His American Century (2010), which won the Ambassador Book Prize and the Sperber Prize and was a finalist for the Pulitzer Prize.
+He also wrote two short biographies: Franklin D. Roosevelt (2009) and John F. Kennedy (2012).

 His essay "The Problem of American Conservatism" was published in the American Historical Review in 1994 and sparked scholarly interest in a neglected topic.

-He was one of three American historians to have been both Harmsworth Professor of American History at Oxford (1998-1999) and Pitt Professor of American History at Cambridge (2011-2012).
+He was one of three American historians to have been both Harmsworth Professor of American History at Oxford (1998–1999) and Pitt Professor of American History at Cambridge (2011–2012).
 He was an honorary fellow of the Rothermere American Institute at the University of Oxford.
-He received the Jerome Levenson Teaching Prize in 1982 at Harvard University, where Brinkley taught for seven years; and the Great Teacher Award at Columbia in 2003.

-He became the provost of Columbia on July 1, 2003.
+He received the Jerome Levenson Teaching Prize in 1982 at Harvard University, where Brinkley taught for seven years; and the Great Teacher Award at Columbia University in 2003, where he also became provost on July 1 of that year.

-He was the chair of the board of the Century Foundation in New York, and he was the chairman of the National Humanities Center in North Carolina.
-He was also a trustee of Oxford University Press from 2009 to 2012, and a trustee of the Dalton School.
+He was the chair of the board of the Century Foundation in New York and chairman of the National Humanities Center in North Carolina.
+He also served as a trustee of Oxford University Press from 2009 to 2012 and of the Dalton School.

 In 2018, Columbia University Press published Alan Brinkley: A Life in History, edited by David Greenberg, Moshik Temkin, and Mason B. Williams.
 The book includes essays about Brinkley's scholarship and career by many of his doctoral advisees as well as personal essays by friends and colleagues of his including A. Scott Berg, Frank Rich, and Nicholas Lemann.

 Textbooks

-Brinkley was the senior author of two best-selling, frequently updated American history textbooks, American History: A Survey and The Unfinished Nation.
+Brinkley was the senior author of two best-selling American history textbooks, American History: A Survey and The Unfinished Nation.
 They are widely used in universities and in AP United States History high school classes.
-He also wrote the commonly-used AP US History textbook American History: Connecting With The Past.
+He also wrote the commonly used AP US History textbook American History: Connecting with the Past.